stonecharioteer/blog/_posts/2021-07-23-empathy-in-tech.md

 job, isn't passionate about what he does but minds his business, or one who is super passionate, is knowledgeable, but tries to micromanage every pull request.
-Insofar as to say every pull request shall have only one commit, and if you do not confirm, then you *are not a developer*?
+Insofar as to say every pull request shall have only one commit, and if you do not conform, then you *are not a developer*?

 If you had to choose between two mentors, would you pick one who gives you the bare minimum directive or the one who pretends he's a diva and that you